 Rimon has been chosen by Slingshot: A Resource Guide for Innovation for the third year in a row from among hundreds of organizations that applied to the prestigious guide for inclusion.
 Rimon was one of 50 organizations selected as a model in innovation because of its resourcefulness in creating opportunities, programs, and collaborations that place the arts in the center of the community’s life rather than at its margins.
 More than 200 artists working in all disciplines and institutions (Jewish and non-Jewish) have benefited from Rimon’s multi-faceted support.

 CALLING ALL TEEN JEWISH WRITERS AND PHOTOGRAPHERS

 Keren Or (Ray of Light) announces the 10th annual writing and photography contest for Jewish youth.
 Minnesota Jewish students in grades 7-12 are invited to submit original poetry, prose, and photographs.
-The deadline for submissions is Monday, February 3, 2014, 5 p.m.
+The deadline has passed.
+Winners will be announced in early March.

 Prizes in each category are $100 for first place and $50 for second and third places.
 Winning entries will be published at the Keren Or website and in a special supplement to The American Jewish World.
 They will also be included in a ten-year anniversary exhibit of Keren Or’s winning submissions at the Tychman Shapiro Gallery at the Sabes JCC in spring of 2014.